 Main Chart Area

-Here you’ll find things like the Scales section.
-Some people like seeing where the current price is, whilst others are fine with just having it highlighted on the axis.
-Simply tick or untick the System Last Value Label box.
-You can also switch your chart’s theme from white to black, or even blue!
-There is a Template box in the bottom left of the Chart Settings.
-I highly recommend setting some time aside to personalize your charts – it’s your trading space so you should make it your own!
+You'll find things such as the Scales section.
+Some people prefer to see the current price, while others like it highlighted on an axis.
+You can tick or uncheck the System Last Value Label box.
+You can change the theme of your chart from white to black or even blue.
+The Chart Settings has a box at the bottom left.
+It's worth taking some time to personalize your charts.
+This is your trading space, so make it yours!

-So, if you ever feel like testing out a tool or adding a bunch of indicators to your chart just to see what they look like, you can easily delete them all afterward.
-There’s also a trash icon on the left toolbar that you can use too.
+If you feel the need to test out a tool, or add a few indicators to your chart to see how they look, you can simply delete them all.
+You can also use the trash icon in the left toolbar.

-Another handy feature in the right-click menu is the Add Alert feature.
-This will allow you to add an alert at the exact price point where you right-clicked.
-It will open up a new window, where you can then change all the options to your liking – you can even change the value if you want.
+The Add Alert function is another useful feature found in the right-click navigation.
+This allows you to add an alert at exactly the price point you right-clicked.
+This will open a new window.
+You can change any of the options and even the value.

-Right-clicking also allows you to add the pair you’re looking at to your watch list.
-Very quick and easy!
+Right-clicking allows you to add the pair that you are interested in to your watchlist.
+It's quick and simple!

 TradingView Top Toolbar